Symptoms of Autism

 An educational determination is made by a multidisciplinary evaluation team of various school professionals.
 The evaluation results are reviewed by a team of qualified professionals and the parents to determine whether a student qualifies for special education and related services under the Individuals with Disabilities Education Act (IDEA) (Hawkins, 2009).

-Places in WNY to get a Diagnosis of Autism
+Places in Western New York to get an Autism Diagnosis

-Located at Women’s and Children’s Hopital, the center takes a team-based approach to evaluation.
+Located at Oishei Children’s Outpatient Center, the ASD center takes a team-based approach to evaluation.
 During one visit, each child is seen by a developmental pediatrician, child neurologist, and child psychologist.
 After the visit, the team discusses the child and determines the diagnosis and/or need for any additional testing or services.
 The Center has a full time social worker and nurse and offers a monthly parent group, newly diagnosed sessions and information resources for parents of children diagnosed with an autism spectrum disorder.
+716-323-6560

 Contact the Autism Society WNY Chapter for a list of private individuals/agencies who also do diagnosis.
 716-633-2275 or firstname.lastname@example.org

-There are several medical conditions that have been shown to be significantly more prevalent in those with autism spectrum disorders than the general population.
+There are several medical conditions that have been shown to be significantly more prevalent in those with autism spectrum disorder ASD than the general population.

-Some common comorbidities found in those with autism:
+Some common co-occuring conditions found in those with autism:

 - Autoimmune conditions